lurisan/Blog/README.md

 GDG event was a great success, got an opportunity to intrigue the minds of young developers and future engineers

 - Introduction : Intro to GCP and setting up basics by [Jyoti Mishra](https://www.linkedin.com/in/jyotim29/)
-- Project Showcase : CNN and Transfer Learning based project [Randrita Sarkar](https://www.linkedin.com/in/randrita-sarkar-8690591a1/)
+- Project Showcase : CNN and Transfer Learning-based project [Randrita Sarkar](https://www.linkedin.com/in/randrita-sarkar-8690591a1/)
 - Intel : OpenAPI from Intel and its overview by [Abhishek Nandy](https://www.linkedin.com/in/abhishek-nandy/)
 - Robotics : Meshnet and Clusters by Me
 <br />